TopiPurtola/Own-Projects/README.md

 ![alt-text](https://github.com/TopiPurtola/spaceship-game/blob/main/MainMenu.png)

 ### How To Play
 A view of the how to play section.
+The goal of the game is to destroy as many enemy ships as possible in one minute.
 ![alt-text](https://github.com/TopiPurtola/spaceship-game/blob/main/HowToPlay.png)

 ### Game